 What can you expect from a Critter Lit critique?
 Each manuscript or illustration critique will offer honest, constructive feedback.
 My goal is to help you make your book better.
 I'm not going to placate you and say that your book is perfect as is.
 Because that's probably not the case.
 You wouldn't be sending me your work if you thought it was ready to submit, right?
 If you're looking for someone to go easy on your work, then I'm probably not the right fit.
 I want to help you become a better writer and/or illustrator, which takes a lot of hard work, and a heavy-handed red pen.
 I'll offer my insight as both a children's book author/illustrator and as a previous bookseller who's well acquainted with the market.
 Execution and marketability are equally important to making it in this industry.
 My notes will always address both.

 For illustration critiques, you'll receive OVERALL NOTES as described above.
-I'll also focus on composition, style, execution, balance of words and art, and how your illustration works together as a whole.
+I'll also focus on composition, style, execution, balance of words and art, and how your illustration works together as a whole in the context of a picture book.
+Please note: my illustration critiques are specific to illustrations intended to be published in a book format.

 For dummy critiques, you'll receive a combination of the what I do for both manuscript and illustration critiques, as outlined above.
 Page by page notes, in the form of comments, will be provided in an attached PDF of your picture book dummy.